 Born and raised in Tokyo, I have loved sake for 20 years.
 I want to make many acquaintances and connect with other sake lovers.

-I want to share the goodness of Japanese sake with the world.
+I want to share the wonders of sake with the world.

-I drink sake every day and tell people overseas how delicious it is.
+I drink sake every day and share its deliciousness with people overseas.

-I also has a license for sake.
-Introduces sake from all over Japan that can be drunk mainly in Tokyo.
-I will also teaches people how to drink and eat with food.
+I also hold a certification in sake.
+I introduce sake from all over Japan that you can enjoy mainly in Tokyo.
+I also teach people how to drink it and how to pair it with food.
+In addition, I write reviews on Japanese izakayas, sushi, ramen, and other culinary delights.

 Self Introduction